memgraph/docs/products/memgraph/upcoming/how_to_guides/use-query-modules-provided-by-memgraph.md

 ## How to Use Query Modules Provided by Memgraph?

 Memgraph supports extending the query language with user-written procedures.
-These procedures are grouped into modules, which can then be loaded on startup.
+These procedures are grouped into modules, which can be loaded either on startup or afterwards using the built-in utility module.

 ### Utility Query Module